 You can use a mason jar instead of pyrex, but you do risk having it crack and losing your batch.
 A pyrex measuring cup is a much safer bet.
 We found we were able to maintain a much stabler temperature using a small mason jar the first few batches, but later switched to the pyrex cup to be safe.
 Not as easy to maintain internal temperatures due to the thicker glass, but still a much safer option so it’s how we make our tinctures these days.

 Grind the weed up to expose as much surface area as possible.
 Use a hand grinder, an electric spice grinder, or a blender.
 Making sure your weed is fairly dry helps a bit.
 Use good weed.
-Adding in kief helps boost the potency.
-The more plant you use, the more planty it will taste.
+Making a kief tincture helps boost the potency vs. using flower or trim.
+The more plant material you use, the more planty it will taste.
 Using trim or sugar leaves isn’t recommended for this reason.
 Kief and concentrates deliver a much purer tasting product.
 BHO tincture is also more pleasant tasting than flower-based variants.

 You definitely need to use a candy thermometer to monitor and maintain the right temperature in the double boiler.
 Maintaining the correct temperature is essential to make green dragon.
 Alcohol will boil off around 170 F degrees, you’ll notice it gently rolls or releases smaller bubbles compared to boiling water.
 You’ll likely need to turn down your burner to a low setting once the water initially boils.
 Keep adjusting the heat to try and maintain 170 F degrees.
 If it gets too low, bring up to a boil and just add another minute or two to the cook time.